 - Fill a vase with 1 quart of room temperature water and mix in the package of flower food included with shipment.

 - Gently remove the flowers from packaging; it was easiest to do with scissors.

 - Check your stem height against the height of the vase.

 - Cut the stems on a diagonal at desired height under running water.

 - Remove all the leaves that are below the water line.

 - Arrange neatly in the vase, place shorter stems on the outer rim of the vase, and wedge the taller stems in the middle.

 - Enjoy your flowers!

 Did you know that the average flower company only sells one out of every three stems cut?
 Doesn’t that seem wasteful?
 The Bouqs Company only cuts flowers that are sold.
-They also only refrigerate volcano sourced flowers for 4 days on average, and flowers from California are never subjected to long-term refrigeration; other flower companies hold flowers an average of two weeks in refrigeration units during storage and transport.
+They also only refrigerate volcano sourced flowers for 4 days on average, usually in something akin to the portable cold rooms you can hire, and flowers from California are never subjected to long-term refrigeration; other flower companies hold flowers an average of two weeks in refrigeration units during storage and transport.